Build and manage assessments in Compliance Manager

 From your Assessments page, select Add assessment to begin the assessment creation wizard.

-On the Base template screen, select Select template to choose the regulatory template for the assessment.
+On the Base your assessment on a regulation page, select Select regulation to choose the regulatory template for the assessment.
 The Select regulation flyout page will open.

-- Select Use existing group to assign it to a group you've already created; or
+- Use existing group to assign it to a group you've already created; or

 - Create new group that you'll assign this assessment to.
 Enter a name for this group.
 You also have the option to Copy data from an existing group, such as implementation and testing details and documents, by selecting the appropriate boxes.

 When finished, select Next.

-Review and finish: Review your selections and make any necessary edits.
-When you're satisfied ready, select Create assessment.
+Review and finish: Review all your selections and make any necessary edits.
+When you're satisfied with the settings, select Create assessment.

 Monitor assessment progress and controls

 Each assessment has a details page that gives an at-a-glance view of your progress in completing the assessment.
 The page shows how your services are performing, and the status of controls and improvement actions.
 Expand the Overview section at the left side of the page to see basic details about the assessment, including its group, regulation, associated services, completion status, and a description.

-The controls tab displays detailed information for each control mapped to the assessment.
-A control status breakdown chart shows the status of controls by family (for example, Configuration Management and Incident Response) so you can see at a glance which groupings of controls need attention.
+The Controls tab displays detailed information for each control in the assessment.
+The Control status breakdown chart shows the status of controls by family (for example, Configuration Management and Incident Response) so you can see at a glance which groupings of controls need attention.
 The table underneath the breakdown chart lists all controls.
 You can filter the list by control family, status, and service.
 The table shows the following details about each control:

 - Control title

-- Status: reflects the test status of the improvement actions within the control
+- Status: The test status of the improvement actions within the control:

-- Points achieved: the number of points earned by completing actions, out of the total number of achievable points
+- Points achieved: The number of points earned by completing actions, out of the total number achievable.

-- Your actions: the number of your actions completed out of the total number of actions to be done
+- Your improvement actions: The number of your actions completed out of the total number to be done.

 Your improvement actions tab